ALewis-GA/hello-world/CONTRIBUTING.md

-ADvice on how to contribute
+Advice on how to contribute